Uses of Digital Signage in Amusement Parks

 Using digital signage to reduce perceived wait times is arguably the most practical application of signage solutions.

-Study after study has shown that customers tend to overestimate the time they have spent waiting, which only serves to exacerbate their impatience.
+Many studies have shown that customers tend to overestimate the time they have spent waiting.
+Which only serves to exacerbate their impatience.
 This can lead to line-cutting and crowd problems, which are two of the biggest complaints at amusement parks.

 Digital signage alleviates all these problems by providing engaging and informative content as guests wait in line.
 Content can include park related videos, music videos, themed trivia, and even estimated wait times.
 Digital signage gives guests something entertaining to look at which creates a better waiting experience.